ankit059715/cognizant_project/README.md

 Hello!
-This is the Cognizant Project
+This is the Hive Data Handling Project

-TODO:

--> Add comments to all functions

--> Modify data to list of dictionaries from get_hive_data

--> Adding Logger

--> Creating Validations
+To run:

+Complete!!